pburglin/aws101/README.md

 * SSH keys for AWS CodeCommit
 * HTTPS Git credentials for AWS CodeCommit

-Go to Service / CodeStar
+Go to Service / CodeStar, then:
-Click "Start a Project"
+* Click "Start a Project"
-Select the HTML 5 template
+* Select the "HTML 5" application template
-Give it a unique project name. e.g. 20171112pburglin Click Next, then Create Project, make sure to select your key and go get a coffee - it might take a minute to prepare everything.
+* Give it a unique project name. e.g. 20171112pburglin
+* Click Next, then Create Project, make sure to select your SSH key and go get a coffee - it might take a minute to prepare everything.

+Couple questions while our CodeStar environment is getting provisioned:
-What is a CI/CD pipeline?
+* What is a CI/CD pipeline?
+* What is In Place vs B/G deployment, and their pros and cons?

-Under Application endpoints, try the URL
+Under Application endpoints, try the URL to check out what you get from this template.

-New let's clone this repo and push some changes:
+New let's clone this repository and push some changes:
-* Click Connect tools
+* Click "Connect tools"
 * At the bottom, copy the Clone repository URL
 * Clone it as a local repository:
 ```